bhaskargogs/anagram-app/README.md

 ```
  Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Sorting

+You can click on the `Anagrams` tab to sort in either ascending/descending order.

 ## Functionalitites

 The main goal of this application is to generate Anagrams for any string typed through Service and Controller components.